-It led to the Housing (Temporary Accommodation) Act 1944 and the Emergency Factory Made Housing Programme, which became known as the Temporary Housing Programme.
+It led to the Housing (Temporary Accommodation) Act of 1944 and the Emergency Factory-Made Housing Programme, known as the Temporary Housing Programme.

 In the first decade after the Second World War, nearly 500,000 permanent homes were built using some form of prefabrication.